 Get Started & Register

 Apply for admission to UMGC: Complete the online application for admission.
 It typically takes about 10 minutes.
-Be sure to select your employer or organization on the application form.
+Be sure to select the criminal justice bachelor's degree with the law enforcement track (CJLE).

 Register for classes: Once you're admitted to UMGC, you will receive a student ID (EmplID) so you can register for courses online.
-Check the schedule of classes to view courses, and then register for classes online using the MyUMGC Student Portal.
+Register for classes online using the MyUMGC Student Portal.

 FAQs